 Nandprayag got its name from the King of Yadava (Nanda).
 At this place, his commitment and loyalty to Lord Vishnu awarded him the blessing of having a son like Vishnu.
 And therefore he had to raise Krishna as a dad-foster.
 The confluence is 22 km from Karnprayag, and 194 km from Rishikesh, respectively.
 There is a famous temple at Nandprayag, named Gopalji.

-Karnprayag is the location where Pindar River amalgamates with Alaknanda River, coming from Pindar glacier.
+Karnprayag is the location where the Pindar River amalgamates with the Alaknanda River, coming from the Pindar glacier.
 The holy confluence, situated in the Chamoli district, gets its name from Karna, the Mahabharata warrier.
 According to a widely accepted belief, this is the place where Karna meditated and got Kavacha and Kundal from his father, Lord Surya.

 Rudraprayag commemorates Mandakini’s fusion with Alaknanda.
 It is named after Lord Shiva, who is also known as Rudra, as many legends refer to Shiva on this site.
 A widely-promoted legend says Shiva was performing Tandava here.